Alumni Spotlight: Paige Link

 Link is currently pursuing her bachelor's degree as a school psychologist at Capella University.
 She is on track to graduate in May, and has applied to attend Carlow University of Pittsburgh in the fall for her master's degree in counseling.
 Her plan is to become a psychologist.
 Her husband is also attending school at the University of Pittsburgh.

 Link has fond memories when she thinks back on her time in cyber school, particularly staff.
-She said that, although she wasn't one of her teachers, her academic advisor, Marjorie O'Neill, went above and beyond to make her experience at PA Cyber a pleasant one.
+She said that, although she wasn't one of her teachers, Marjorie O'Neill, her academic advisor, went above and beyond to make her experience at PA Cyber a pleasant one.

 "She was very kind to me and helped me set goals to graduate a year early," she said.